All Photos Courtesy of Teagan Durkin

 Fortunately, these reels led to Salswee Cafe.

-Located just a twenty-minute walk from Penn Station, at 180 5th Avenue, Salswee Cafe is a whimsical blend of Instagrammable desserts and cozy interior design.
+Located just a twenty-minute walk from Penn Station, at 180 5th Avenue, Salswee Cafe is a whimsical blend of Instagrammable desserts and cozy interior design through the efforts of professionals like the interior designers near me.
 A sleek white exterior is made approachable with baguette-themed door knobs, and the interior, while narrow with stretching marbled and glass pastry display cases on one end and single file line of wooden table and seat sets on the other, is nevertheless welcoming.

 Salswee Cafe’s most striking feature is its neat but eye-catching colorful rows of cakes, pastries, and confectionery creations.
 Beneath an illuminated display case lie croissants, ranging from delectably indulgent with chocolate, cream, and strawberries, to a savory ham and cheese sandwiched between flaky layers.
 Sculpted mousse cakes, with everything from mangos to toadstools to avant-garde black clouds, rest alongside a variety of Mont Blanc cakes.
 A standard coffee menu is available.
 Prices tend to range from $6.00-$20.00, and portions are generally standard, though the cakes are petite but substantial enough to be shared amongst three to four individuals.